How to Plan a Princess Birthday Party

 Princess Party Food Ideas

-Like any kid’s birthday party, it’s time to bring on the eats.
 We’ve got the most magical princess party food ideas for you to try—from finger foods to the perfect princess cake.
-Be prepared for a bunch of toothy, frosting-filled grins by the end of the event.
+Be prepared for a bunch of frosting-covered grins by the end of the event.

 Taste of Home

-I can’t think of anything else more fitting for a princess party than a bright pink confetti birthday cake with extra sprinkles.
-Maybe even throw a tiara or a sparkling wand candle on top for some extra flair.
-These pink velvet cupcakes are great to grab-and-go at outdoor events.
-Or if you want to go over the top, bust out your best decorating skills for this showstopping unicorn cake.
+I can’t think of anything more fitting for a princess party than this bright pink layered princess cake.
+You can even place a tiara or a sparkling wand candle on top for some extra flair.
+Pink velvet cupcakes are easy to grab and eat at outdoor events.
+Or if you want to go over the top, bust out your best decorating skills for this show-stopping unicorn cake.

 Princess Party Favors

 Send the princesses home with these unforgettable party favors.
-You may even want the guests to crack their gift bags open during the party to get all dolled up.
+You may even want the guests to crack their gift bags open during the party to help them get all dolled up.

 While homemade candies are a great goodbye gift, here are some of our favorite stuffers:

 - Crown each guest with their very own tiara.
-This tiara is sold individually, so make sure you snag enough for your party-goers.
+This tiara set is sold in packs of 12, so make sure you snag enough for your party-goers.

 - Older tots (and their parents) will love these fairytale hair ties.
 With the fave of a wand, your princess’ locks will stay in place.